Getting bogged down by calls only creates frustration on your and your patients’ parts. So what other options do you have?

 Hospital answering services have a higher cost, averaging $1.50 to $2.50 per call due to the complexity and volume of calls.
 These services offer substantial benefits like efficient handling of a high volume of diverse inquiries, coordination of emergency responses, and improved patient and family communication, which are essential for large healthcare facilities.

 The data presented shows the average costs for various medical answering services across different specialties.
 However, healthcare practices have the flexibility to adjust these costs.
 By reducing the amount of information collected by the operator, costs can be lowered.
 Conversely, adding more tasks like scheduling appointments, answering detailed inquiries, or handling payments can increase costs.
 This flexibility allows practices to tailor the service to their specific needs and budget.

 When comparing medical answering service costs, you aren’t likely to see a single, specific cost listed.
 That’s because this type of company charges in different ways.

 The way you’re charged could include a monthly fee, paying by the minute, or paying by the call.
 You may also see any combination of these options.

-As you consider the options available to you, look for a company that best suits your needs in term of payments.
+As you consider the options available to you, look for a company that best suits your needs in terms of payments.
 Before moving forward with a company, make sure you understand exactly how their charging and payment system works.

 Cost per Minute

 This is by far the most common billing practice for medical answering services today.
 This service is exactly what it sounds like.
-Companies who offer this option have a setup that tracks how many minutes their agents spend on the phone for you.
+Companies that offer this option have a setup that tracks how many minutes their agents spend on the phone for you.
 The number of minutes is multiplied by a designated rate to find out your total.

-Cost per Call
+Medical Answering Service Cost per Call

 This price model can vary immensely.
 This depends on how the service provider defines a call.